theo-armour/agenda/3-1-heritage/centenary-morgan/tour/0-tour-text.md

 We start near the left side gate at the front of the building.

 ## Front of house

+What were we looking at

+Brickwork, terracotta decorations, slate roof, windows with leaded glass windows

+What is the style of the building?
+Elizabethan?
+Jacobean?
+We usually call it "Tudor Revival".

 ### Three Roses